symfony/symfony-docs/deployment/proxies.rst

            Request::HEADER_X_FORWARDED_AWS_ELB
        );

-.. versionadded:: 4.4

-    The support for the ``REMOTE_ADDR`` option was introduced in Symfony 4.4.

 That's it!
 It's critical that you prevent traffic from all non-trusted sources.
 If you allow outside traffic, they could "spoof" their true IP address and other information.